 Oh good, you’re here . . .

 Relax.
 I can’t see you.
 This isn’t one of those new websites where I’m secretly on the other side of your screen, peeking out at you.
 It’s perfectly safe.
-Here’s where you can read my published stories, find out more about my work, and buy my novel, Lies and Love in Alaska .
+Here’s where you can read my published stories, find out more about my work, and buy my novels, Escape Routes and Lies and Love in Alaska .
 You can access my Facebook, Goodreads and LinkedIn pages, and fill out a form to contact me.
 A click on Landlady Letters will take you to my blog.
 You may be surprised.
 A brief description of each link is listed below.
 So dive in.

 By the way, I love that shirt you’re wearing right now.
 It really matches your eyes.